Viber: Ukraine

 As of September 2021, Viber is Ukraine's most popular messaging app, with a market share of 97.7%.
 20% of the company's total messages sent came from Ukraine, where users sent 97.5 billion messages in 2021.

+In February 2022, Rakuten Group removed advertising from its Viber messaging service in Ukraine and Russia in response to the Russian invasion of Ukraine.
+At the same time, Hiroshi Mikitani, the founder of Rakuten, donated $8.7 million to support Ukraine.

 Bulgaria

 Viber's market share in Bulgaria is steadily increasing.
 Reaching a record 90% in 2021.
 The number of calls made and messages sent via Viber in Bulgaria rose by 11% in 2021, reaching approximately 530 million calls and an average of 400 messages per second, according to data presented by the company.

 Greece

 As of the end of 2021, over 90% of people in Greece have Viber on their phones, making it the top messaging app in the country.
+In 2022, the Municipality of Athens has launched an official Viber community to keep its citizens updated on city events, digital services, ongoing projects, proposals, activities for all ages, and stray animal information.

 Serbia

 Viber is the top messenger in Serbia.
-As of November 2021, over 90% of Serbians have Viber on their phone.
+As of November 2021, over 90% of Serbs have Viber on their phone.

 Applications

 Platforms

 Viber was initially launched for iPhone on 2 December 2010.
 It was launched on BlackBerry and Windows Phone on 8 May 2012, followed by the Android platform on 19 July 2012, and Nokia's Series 40, Symbian and Samsung's Bada platform on 24 July 2012, by which time the application had 90 million users.

 In May 2013 with Viber 3.0, a desktop version for Windows and macOS was released.
 In August 2013, Viber for Linux was released as a public beta and in August 2014 a final version.
 In June 2016 a UWP-based desktop application for Windows 10 was released in the Windows Store.
 The desktop versions are tied with a user's registered Viber mobile number, but can operate independently afterwards.
 In 2015, a version for the iPad tablet and Apple Watch smartwatch was released.